Environmental Assessment and the Foundation Agreement

 - The proponent and LBN must be in a respectful relationship that includes significant LBN involvement in the project, in keeping with the nature and level of project impacts on LBN, niwh be ‘ondzin, and

-More recently, a Lake Babine team has been developing more detailed frameworks for criteria 1 and 3 to explain what sustainable development means to Lake Babine and to identify the socio-economic impacts that Lake Babine requires proponents to manage effectively.
+More recently, a Lake Babine Nation has developed more detailed frameworks for criteria 1 and 3 to explain what sustainable development means to Lake Babine and to identify the socio-economic impacts that Lake Babine requires proponents to manage effectively.

-For any questions about the documents, you can contact Councillors Verna Power and Cheyene Dennis, or Lake Babine’s legal counsel, Dominique Nouvet: firstname.lastname@example.org
+For any questions about the documents, you can contact Councillor Verna Power, or Lake Babine’s legal counsel, Dominique Nouvet: firstname.lastname@example.org